sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 **Hostname: dosvr1**

-## SSH in via Powershell/Windows as client
+## Create config file for Powershell/Windows as client

 Since we rename the keys to some other name than the default names (id_rsa etc..), additional steps for Windows .ssh agent / client to SSH into the server: